CtrlK

 Workflow Clarity

-The Production Workflow section provides a clear four-phase sequence with sub-steps, which is reasonable.
-However, there are no explicit validation checkpoints with commands, no feedback loops for error recovery, and the 'Validation Phase' is described abstractly ('Run validation test suite') rather than with concrete validation steps and what to do on failure.
+The Production Workflow section lists four phases with sub-steps in a clear sequence, which provides some structure.
+However, there are no explicit validation checkpoints with commands, no feedback loops for error recovery, and the troubleshooting section is generic advice rather than actionable debugging workflows.

 2 / 3